Revelation 4 – 5

 CHAPTER 4

 After these things I saw, and behold, a door opened in heaven, and the first voice which I heard as of a trumpet speaking with me, saying, Come up here, and I will shew thee the things which must take place after these things. v.1 Introduction.
 A door is now opened “in heaven”.
 In a certain sense, we need to approach the truth of prophecy through this door; i.e. from heaven’s viewpoint.
 John is called up to heaven by “the first voice”, the same voice as was speaking in chapters 1 – 3 (see Rev.1:10), although now it is speaking from a new direction.
 The scene has changed.
 The voice still is like a trumpet, but it is no longer on earth in the midst of the candlesticks.
-It not speaks from heaven.
+It now speaks from heaven.
 Why?
-The church period has passed.
+The church period has prophetically closed at the transition between ch.3 and ch.4.
 We read no more of the church until ch.21.
 The voice tells John to “Come up here”.
-This is not the rapture specifically, but it is a dim allusion to it.
+This is not the rapture specifically, but we can see an allusion to it.
 The voice tells John that he will be told the prophetic events which will take place “after these things”.
 After what things?
 After the period described by the seven churches; i.e. the church period (Rev. 1:19).

-Description of the Throne, the Sitter, the Elders, and the Living Creatures (4:2-8)
+Description of the Throne, the One Sitting, the Elders, and the Living Creatures (4:2-8)

-¶ 2 Immediately I became in the Spirit; and behold, a throne stood in the heaven, and upon the throne one sitting, 3 and he that was sitting like in appearance to a stone of jasper and a sardius, and a rainbow round the throne like in appearance to an emerald. vv.2-3 The Throne and the Sitter.
+¶ 2 Immediately I became in the Spirit; and behold, a throne stood in the heaven, and upon the throne one sitting, 3 and he that was sitting like in appearance to a stone of jasper and a sardius, and a rainbow round the throne like in appearance to an emerald. vv.2-3 The Throne and the One Sitting.
 As he had in ch.1, John again becomes “in the Spirit” in the special capacity of inspiration.
-It needed to be refreshed for the next vision.
+It was refreshed for the next vision.
 A throne stands in heaven.
 The throne is a symbol of authority.
 It is God’s throne.
 If Revelation tells us nothing else, it tells us that there is a throne in heaven, and that God rules in spite of all the evil that goes on down here.
-The sitter on the throne is God in Godhead.
+The One sitting on the throne is God in Godhead.
 He is in a seated position, which indicates stability.
-Though all on the earth is in turmoil, God is perfectly stable!
+Though all on the earth is in turmoil, the throne of God in heaven is perfectly stable!
 The gems symbolize the glory of God.
-The “jasper” is a high-grade diamond, representing not His essential glory, but that which can be revealed and even conferred upon a creature (John 17:22-23), such as the church in the Millennium; e.g: her light (Rev. 21:11), her wall (Rev. 21:18), and her first foundation (Rev. 21:19).
-The “sardius” is a ruby, and it pictures God’s glory and justice and judgment.
-The “rainbow” speaks of blessing after judgment, because it appears after the storm.
-Here it precedes the storm, showing that, although God is about to judge, there is mercy in store (see the rainbow again in Rev. 10).
-Yet the rainbow is not an arc, but an unbroken circle.
-It speaks of eternity, and shows that God’s mercy is eternal (Psa.
+The “jasper” is a high-grade diamond, representing not His essential glory, but that which can be revealed and even conferred upon a creature (John 17:22-23), such as upon the church in the Millennium; e.g: her light (Rev. 21:11), her wall (Rev. 21:18), and her first foundation (Rev. 21:19).
+The “sardius” is a ruby, and it pictures God’s glory in justice and judgment.
+The “rainbow” speaks of blessing after judgment, because it typically appears after the storm.
+Here it precedes the storm, showing that, although God is about to judge, He has mercy in store from the outset (see the rainbow again in Rev. 10).
+This rainbow is not an arc, but an unbroken circle.
+The unbroken circle would remind us of eternity, and combined with the meaning of a rainbow shows us that God’s mercy is eternal (Psa.
 136).
-The “emerald” is green and is the characteristic color of the earth as seen from heaven.
-Earth as seen from heaven is setting of prophecy.
+The “emerald” is green and is the characteristic color of the earth as seen from heaven, and it speaks of the earth in lushness and prosperity.
+The result of God’s actions including His judgments will be the blessing of the earth, brought to fulfillment in the Millennium.

 4 And round the throne twenty-four thrones, and on the thrones twenty-four elders sitting, clothed with white garments; and on their heads golden crowns. v.4 The Elders.
 Next we have a description of the heavenly company.
 These saints area called “elders” because of their maturity and wisdom (1 Cor.
 13:9).
-They are the administrative representation of Old and New Testament saints; 12 for the Old Testament + 12 for the New Testament = 24 elders.
+They are the administrative representation of Old and New Testament saints; twelve for the Old Testament twelve for the New Testament makes twenty-four elders.
 They are arranged “around the throne”, occupying a place of intelligence and understanding, much like the counselors in the old times who would sit near the king’s throne.
-The elders themselves are “upon thrones”, showing that they are royalty!
-They are clothed in “white garments”, speaking of their priesthood.
-In fact, the fact that there are twenty-four elders may be an allusion to the twenty-four courses of the priesthood (1 Chron.
+The elders themselves are “upon thrones”, showing that they are heavenly royalty!
+They are clothed in “white garments”, symbolic of priesthood (Ex.
+28:42).
+The fact that there are twenty-four elders may be an allusion to the twenty-four courses of the priesthood that was established by David (1 Chron.
 24).
 The earthly priesthood during the kingdom of David was divided into twenty-four courses, and over each was a chief priest, and over all was one high priest.
-The elders have a priestly character, and the High Priest is of course the Lord Himself.
-Together, the throne and garment represent their twofold office as “kings and priests” before God (Rev. 1:5).
-But they are “sitting”, which shows that the saints will be at perfect peace, even with lightning and thunders coming out of the throne!
-The “crowns” are a result of the judgment seat of Christ.
-Everyone has one.
+These elders have a priestly character, and the High Priest is of course the Lord Himself.
+Together, their throne and their garments represent the elders’ twofold office as “kings and priests” before God (Rev. 1:5).
+They are “sitting”, which shows that the saints will be at perfect peace, even with lightning and thunders coming out of the throne!
+The elders are in possession of “crowns” which would indicate that the judgment seat of Christ has already taken place.
+Every saint in heaven has a crown, although the crowns are shortly cast before the throne.

 Crowns as Rewards in Scripture.
 There are a number of metaphorical crowns is the New Testament: the "crown of life" for total self-sacrifice (Jam.
 1:12; Rev. 2:10), the "crown of glory" for caring for the flock of God (1 Pet.
 5:4), the "crown of righteousness" for faithfulness in service (2 Tim.
 4:8), the "crown of rejoicing" for those who evangelize and edify souls (Phil.
 4:1), the "crown of incorruptibility" for those who maintain self-control (1 Cor.
 9:25), the Philadelphian "crown" for not giving up the truth (Rev. 3:11), and the "crown of gold" for every redeemed saint of God (Rev. 4:4).
 These crowns will be awarded to the believer at the judgment seat of Christ (2 Cor.
 5:10).

 5 And out of the throne go forth lightnings, and voices, and thunders; and seven lamps of fire, burning before the throne, which are the seven Spirits of God; 6 and before the throne, as a glass sea, like crystal.
 And in the midst of the throne, and around the throne, four living creatures, full of eyes, before and behind; vv.5-6 The Throne.
 Coming out of the throne were “lightnings, and voices, and thunders”, which are pictures of the terrors of God and the coming judgments.
-These judgments must flow from the throne before the stream in Rev. 22:1 can flow.
-Before the throne most importantly are the “seven Spirits of God”, representing God’s various operations in judgment.
+These judgments must flow from the throne before the stream of the water of life can flow (Rev. 22:1).
+Before the throne, most importantly are the “seven Spirits of God”, representing God’s various operations in judgment.
 The seven Spirits here are pictured as burning torches, searching out evil.
 In Rev. 5:6 we have them again pictured by the Lamb’s seven eyes, representing perfect discernment.
 Also before the throne is a “glass sea”, in contrast with the laver (Ex.
 30:18-21) and molten sea (1 Kings 7:23-37) for the purification of the priest.
-In heaven washing is no longer needed, so the sea is fixed.
-The objective of the throne is a fixed state of purity for the whole creation.
+In heaven, washing is no longer needed, so the sea is fixed.
+It is “before the throne” speaking of how the objective of the throne is a fixed state of purity for the whole creation.
 In and around the throne are “four living creatures”.
 I will attempt to show that these creatures represent the offices of those who administer God’s judgment.
 In this chapter, they are angels, but in the next chapter they are men.
-There are “four” creatures because the number four represents universality in creation (Gen. 2:10).
-The judgment will have a universal effect.
+There are “four” creatures, and the number four represents universality in creation (Gen. 2:10).
+The judgment administered will have a universal effect.
 They are “full of eyes” showing superior discernment.
 Every angle of perception is covered.
 They can see “before” (future events) and “behind” (past events).

 7 and the first living creature like a lion, and the second living creature like a calf, and the third living creature having the face as of a man, and the fourth living creature like a flying eagle. v.7 The Likeness of the Four Living Creatures.
 The four living creatures have the likeness of the chief creatures of earth and air.
 Notice that creatures of the sea are not mentioned.
-Only the kinds saved in Noah’s Ark in the judgment of the old world.
+The kinds of creatures saved in Noah’s Ark in the judgment of the old world are reflected in the characteristics of God’s ministers in His judgment of the present world.
 The first was like a “lion”, symbolizing power or strength.
 The second was like a “calf”, symbolizing patience or endurance.
-In Ezekiel it is an ox.
+In Ezekiel it is an ox instead of a calf.
 A calf (younger) has more energy than an ox.
 The third was like a “face of a man”, symbolizing intelligence.
 The fourth was like a “flying eagle”, symbolizing speed or rapidity.
 Together, these are the features of God’s judgment.
 They combine the characteristics of both cherubim (executors of God’s judgment, Gen. 3:24, Ex.
 25:18-22, Ezek.
 1, 10:2) and seraphim (who bear witness to God’s holy nature, Isa.
 6:3).2

 Thrice repetition.
 In the exclamation “Holy, holy, holy”, the thrice repetition of the word ‘holy’ (treishagion) is a Jewish literary device.
 In Hebrew, if you want to emphasize a word like you really mean it, you say a word and repeat it. e.g. “I love, love you” or “I love you, you”.
 But several times in the Old Testament a word is elevated by thrice repetition, to where it has no greater possible emphasis!
 Such is the case with Isa.
 6:3, and again in Rev. 4:8.